 Extra-Curricular Activities / Clubs:

-- Year 8 trip to Basing House
+- Year 10 trip to Auschwitz in Poland.

-- Year 11 revision trip to Berlin.
+- Year 11 revision trip to Berlin, Germany.

 Key Website to Support Learning / Useful Resources: